neondatabase/website/content/docs/import/import-from-postgres.md

 ## Use pg_dump with psql

-This section describes how to use the `pg_dump` utility with `psql` to dump data from an existing PostgreSQL database and import it into your Neon database.
+This section describes how to use the `pg_dump` utility to dump data from an existing PostgreSQL database and import it into Neon using `psql`.

-This example uses the following command, which you can from a terminal or command window where you have access to the `pg_dump` and `psql` utilities.
+The example below uses the following command, which you can run from a terminal or command window where you have access to the `pg_dump` and `psql` utilities.

 ```bash
 pg_dump <connection-string> | psql <connection-string>